safecorpAshley/Detox/examples/demo-react-native/README.md

 ## Requirements

 * Make sure you have Xcode installed (tested with Xcode 8.1-8.2).
+* Make sure you have Homebrew installed (https://brew.sh/)
 * make sure you have node installed (`brew install node`, node 8.3.0 and up is required for native async-await support, otherwise you'll have to babel the tests).
 * Make sure you have react-native dependencies installed:
    * react-native-cli is installed (`npm install -g react-native-cli`)